Pyongyang International Airport: Early years

-Development since the 2000s
+Post-2000s

 Russian Sky Airlines operated charter services to Pyongyang from Russian destinations in the mid-2000s on Il-62M and Il-86 aircraft.
 China Southern Airlines offered scheduled charter flights to and from Beijing during the peak season only, and permanently stopped its flights in October 2006.
-In March 2008, Air China re-established service to Beijing on a Boeing 737, three days a week, and suspended due to lack of demand on 22 November 2017.
+Air China re-established service to Beijing on a Boeing 737, three days a week in March 2008, and suspended due to lack of demand in November 2017.
 Air Koryo, Korean Air and Asiana Airlines also provided chartered flight services to Seoul and Yangyang, on the east coast of South Korea, from Pyongyang.
 These flights were used by Koreans visiting relatives across the border; these services were halted after the ending of the Sunshine Policy by South Korea in 2008.
-In June 2018, Air China resumed service from Beijing Capital Airport to Pyongyang.
+Air China resumed service from Beijing Capital Airport to Pyongyang in June 2018.

-By early 2011, an interim facility handling international flights had been built just south of the existing terminal.
-By early 2012, demolition of the existing terminal, which Kim Jong Un deemed too small and outdated, had begun.
-In July 2012, he ordered the construction of a new terminal.
+An interim facility handling international flights had been built just south of the existing terminal by early 2011.
+The existing terminal was deemed by North Korean leader Kim Jong Un too small and outdated, resulting in its demolition by early 2012.
+He ordered the construction of a new terminal in July 2012.
 Besides this, a new control tower and VIP terminal north of the main terminal were also built.
 The project became part of a "speed campaign", in which thousands of workers were enlisted to complete it quickly.
-On 15 September 2017, about 6:30am KST, North Korea fired a Hwasong-12 missile from the airport.
-The missile travelled 3,700 kilometers (2,300 mi) and reached a maximum height of 770 kilometers (480 mi).

-The airport was closed to international travel in 2020 because of the COVID-19 pandemic and reopened in 2023 with the resumption of Air Koryo flights to Beijing and Vladivostok.
-In July 2025, Nordwind Airlines began regularly scheduled service to Moscow-Sheremetyevo initially operating only once a month, before gradually increasing to twice a week.
+The airport was closed to international travel in 2020 because of the COVID-19 pandemic, and reopened in 2023 with the resumption of Air Koryo flights to Beijing and Vladivostok.
+However, on 25 July and 26, before it did, a Russian Special Air Squadron Il-96 and Air China government-chartered 737 arrived, carrying Russian and Chinese officials to personally meet Kim Jong Un and attend a ICBM fair.
+In July 2025, Nordwind Airlines began regularly scheduled service to Moscow-Sheremetyevo, operating only once a month initially before gradually increasing to twice a week.

 Infrastructure

 Terminals

 Pyongyang International Airport has two passenger terminals.
 Terminal 1 opened in January 2016 and handles domestic flights only.
 It is connected to Terminal 2, the international terminal, which was inaugurated on 1 July 2015.
 Terminal 2 has jet bridges and at least 12 check-in counters.
-Amenities include a duty-free store, coffee bar, newsstand and Internet room, along with a snack bar, a pharmacy, a CD/DVD shop, and an electronics shop.
+Amenities include a duty-free shop, coffee bar, newsstand and Internet room, along with a snack bar, a pharmacy, a CD/DVD shop and an electronics shop.
 There is also a business-class lounge with a buffet on the upper level, along with an outdoor viewing area.
-During the construction period, a hangar-like structure served the airport with basic services (baggage carousel), a duty-free shop, and a bookshop/souvenir shop.
+During the construction period, a hangar-like structure served the airport with baggage carousel, a duty-free shop and a bookshop/souvenir shop.